ayyushnegii/nginx/README.md

 working on feature one
 feature is complete
-someone else added this line on GitHub i added this line locally
+someone else added this line on GitHub
+This line was changed on my computer